ycrc/ycrc.github.io/docs/clusters/bouchet.md

 For system status messages and the schedule for upcoming maintenance, please see the [system status page](https://research.computing.yale.edu/support/hpc/system-status).
 For a current node-level view of job activity, see the [cluster monitor page (VPN only)](http://cluster.ycrc.yale.edu/bouchet/).

+## Installed Applications

+A large number of software and applications are installed on our clusters.
+These are made available to researchers via [software modules](/applications/modules/).

+??? summary "Available Software Modules (click to expand)"
+    ---8<-- "snippets/bouchet_modules.md"

 ## Partitions and Hardware

 ### Public Partitions